 “If there is anything that motivated us to join the handshake is the commitment to fight corruption.
 Both the DCI and DPP have a lot of energy and they need support and qualified investigators,” Orengo said.

 He maintained that Ruto should record a statement with investigators in connection with

 He further dismissed claims that a certain community was being targeted in the graft war, stating that there were other communities in court over corruption claims compared to those from Rift Valley.

 On electoral processes, Orengo said ODM had already listed key areas to monitor ahead of the next polls.
 This, he said, would help guard against vote rigging.

-The lawmaker said the party would monitor the forthcoming population census, because in the past it had been used to create imaginary numbers for election manipulation.
+The lawmaker said the party would monitor the forthcoming population

 The Orange party is also actively involved in pushing for electoral reforms, including having the Independent Electoral and Boundaries Commission (IEBC) commissioners picked by political parties as well as staggering the elections for proper monitoring.